›Firsthand Time‹. Documentary Aesthetics in the Long 1960s

 - Malynne M. Sternstein (University Chicago): The Velvet Hammer.
 French Leftist Critique of Czech Cinema of the 1960s

-Panel VII: Performative Devices of Sincerity and Estrangement
+Panel VII: Performative Devices of Sincerity

 - Davor Beganovic (Konstanz University): Documentary vs. Fictional.
 An Uneasy Relation in the Yugoslav Cinema of the 1960s